3Squared/SQKDataKit/README.md

 > Core Data uses thread (or serialized queue) confinement to protect managed objects and managed object contexts (see “Concurrency with Core Data”).
 A consequence of this is that a context assumes the default owner is the thread or queue that allocated it—this is determined by the thread that calls its init method.
 You should not, therefore, initialize a context on one thread then pass it to a different thread.
 Instead, you should pass a reference to a persistent store coordinator and have the receiving thread/queue create a new context derived from that.
 If you use NSOperation, you must create the context in main (for a serial queue) or start (for a concurrent queue).

-In the case of SQKDataKit you do not need to pass a reference to a persistent store coordinator.
-Simply pass the instance of the SQKContextManager (as this maintains the persistent store coordinator).
-Ask the SQKContextManager for a newPrivateContext:` from the thread / queue you intend to perform your Core Data work on.
+When using SQKDataKit you do not need to pass a reference to a persistent store coordinator to each part of your app that uses Core Data.
+Simply pass an instance of the `SQKContextManager` as this maintains the persistent store coordinator.
+Ask the `SQKContextManager` for a `newPrivateContext:` from the thread / queue you intend to perform your Core Data work on.
+Make sure to only use the new private context on the thread on which is was created, otherwise you might end up with unintended side effects and / or crashes.

 ## `NSManagedObject+SQKAdditions`